 Water is a very powerful entity.
-Water has waves big enough to topple boats and long enough to flood lands and water mixed with dirt creates landslides that destroys homes.
+Water has waves big enough to topple boats and long enough to flood lands and water mixed with dirt creates landslides that destroy homes.
 We can harvest energy from it and refresh our bodies with a tall, cool glass of it on ice.
-It is as blue as the sky, turquoise on a sunny day or black and angry during a storm.
+It is as blue as the sky, turquoise on a sunny day, or black and angry during a storm.
 It is full of life and we cannot do without it.
 You want to always respect the water because you never know when she will change your course.

 The Bay of Fundy is located in New Brunswick, an area with the highest tides in the world.
 As a small child, I remember visiting here and watching the water travel oh so fast out and away as the tide receded.
 I am looking forward to seeing it again.

 We drive down a lovely road that follows the river where we see a lovely little covered bridge and some fun barns along the way to check into our B&B, the Maplegrove Inn.
 It is located in a delightful setting and they have quite a few chickens in a coop.
-We grab some wine and sit back and watch them as the waddle around.
+We grab some wine and sit back and watch them as they waddle around.
 They are funny to watch!
 As I went near them they all ran away.
 They really did not want me to take their picture.

-Time for low tide is arriving and we decide to find some dinner at the local BBQ joint and head back to Hopewell.
+Time for the low tide is arriving and we decide to find some dinner at the local BBQ joint and head back to Hopewell.
 We go to the stairs that were flooded before and see that they are clear.
 Down we go and out onto the sandy beach!

 I was surprised that the “beach” was not muddier because it looks so brown.
 We were able to walk out on the sand very far.
 Not stinky either!